Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Problem Formulation

-\textbf{White-Box LLM as Controller/Policy.} We propose utilizing a lightweight white-box language model as a controller to enhance the capabilities of black-box LLMs in solving various tasks.
+\textbf{White-Box LLM Drives Black-Box LLMs.} To enhance the capabilities of black-box LLMs in solving various tasks, we introduce a lightweight white-box language model as a controller.
 The process begins by feeding a text-grounded task description $x$ from the task space $\mathcal{X}$ into a smaller language model $\theta$, which acts as the controller.
-This smaller model generates $f_\theta(x)$, an automatic prompt designed to augment the performance of black-box LLMs on the specific task.
-These prompts can facilitate various functions, such as chain-of-thoughts for reasoning, task decomposition for planning, and user profile summarization from historical records for personalization.
-The generated intermediate prompt $f_\theta(x)$ is then combined with the original problem description $x$ and input $(x,f_\theta(x))$ into the black-box LLM.
-The capability enhancement will be measured by evaluating the performance improvements achieved through this controller-generator framework.
+The smaller model generates a sequence of $T$-step intermediate guidance $\{g_t\}_{t=1}^T\sim f_\theta(x)$ to augment the performance of black-box LLMs on the specific task.
+These guidances can facilitate various functions, such as chain-of-thoughts for reasoning, task decomposition for planning, and user profile summarization from historical records for personalization.
+The generated intermediate guidance $\{g_t\}_{t=1}^T$ is then combined with the original problem description $x$ and input $(x,\{g_t\}_{t=1}^T)$ into the black-box LLM to obtain the final prediction $\hat{y}\sim g_{\text{LLM}}(x,\{g_t\}_{t=1}^T)$.
+To formally characterize this process, we define a trajectory as:

-We emphasize that unlike works focusing on token-level LLM policy~\citep{wang2024q, rafailov2024r}, our action space consists of entire intermediate guidance generations to solve the task.
+which encapsulates the task description $x$, the intermediate guidance sequence $\{g_t\}_{t=1}^T$, and the final prediction $\hat{y}$.
+Assuming an autoregressive generation process for both the intermediate guidance and final output, the conditional probability of the trajectory given the input $x$ factorized as follows:

+Here, each intermediate step $g_t$ explicitly depends on the task description $x$ and all previously generated guidance steps, while the final prediction $\hat{y}$ is conditioned on the full set of guidance as well as the original input.
+Given the conditional trajectory distribution $p(\tau|x)$, we aim to maximize the likelihood gap between high-quality trajectories ($\tau^+$) and lower-quality trajectories ($\tau^-$).
+Formally this motivates the optimization of the contrastive objective:

-\textbf{Black-Box LLM as Environment.} We recognize the black-box LLM as an environment to be controlled by the white-box LLM policy.
-After inputing the prompts $(x,f_\theta(x))$, the black-box LLM produces a final solution $\hat{y}=g_\text{LLM}(x,f_\theta(x))$ for the task.
-We utilize the final correctness of the black-box LLM's output to evaluate the quality $u(x,f_\theta(x))$ as the reward of the intermediate guidance produced by the white-box LLM controller (Figure~\ref{fig:forward}):
+where $\tau^+$ represents trajectories associated with desired outcomes, and $\tau^-$ denotes trajectories yielding suboptimal predictions.
+The margin term $\zeta\geq0$ enforces a minimal desired gap between the two trajectory distributions, thus ensuring robust separation and effectively guiding the joint model toward generating improved intermediate guidance and predictions.
+Thus, we utilize the final correctness of the black-box LLM's output $\hat{y}$ to evaluate the quality of the trajectory $u(\tau)$ as the reward of the intermediate guidance produced by the white-box LLM controller (Figure~\ref{fig:forward}):